naberatu/HeroViewer/README.md

 ---
 Created using Python 3 with [Tkinter] and packaged into .exe file using [PyInstaller]. <br>
-Uses font [New Rocker by Pablo Impallari] and background image [Minimalist Dragon on WallpaperAccess].
+Uses font [New Rocker by Pablo Impallari], background image [Minimalist Dragon on WallpaperAccess], and icons from [Game-Icons.net].

 <!-- Embedded Links -->
 [Usage and Feature Guide]:                https://github.com/naberatu/HeroViewer/blob/master/howtouse.md